How It All Works

 The Grind for Life Series is a separate entity and operation organized by The Boardr that donates a portion of entry fees to the Grind for Life Organization.

 How Much is the Entry Fee?

-The entry fee is $35 when done online, $40 on the day of.
+The entry fee is $50.
 Florida sales tax is added to all events in Florida where The Boardr is based.

 The maximum entries per stop is 175.
 After that number is reached, online registration is shut down and no walk up registration is permitted.